cameronkerrnz/cameronkerrnz.github.io/content/posts/2017/installers-that-hang-reading-random.md

 date = 2017-03-23
 title = "Point a single process to /dev/urandom instead of /dev/random" description = ""
-slug = ""
-authors = []
-tags = ["Ansible", "Performance"]
+summary = "Giving a single process (tree) a different view of the filesystem without modifying the process; and showing how to do this manually and via Ansible." slug = "" authors = [] tags = ["Ansible", "Performance"]